14 Airplane Hacks That Will Change the Way You Fly

 Give yourself easy access at security

 One of the worst things about flying is emptying out your suitcase filled with electronics and liquids at the TSA checkpoint.
 But Allie Phillips, the owner of Soarin Travel in New Orleans, has a smart hack.
 “Packing your carry-on bag with easy access to anything that needs to be scanned separately helps,” she says.
 If you group all of your electronics and liquids together in a separate travel bag within your larger bag so you can grab it all at once, you won’t feel quite so frazzled.
-Make sure you know these genius packing tips from flight attendants.

 Use a shipping service